awsdocs/amazon-sagemaker-developer-guide/doc_source/API_VpcConfig.md

 # VpcConfig<a name="API_VpcConfig"></a>

 Specifies a VPC that your training jobs and hosted models have access to\.
 Control access to and from your training and model containers by configuring the VPC\.
-For more information, see [Protect Models by Using an Amazon Virtual Private Cloud](host-vpc.md) and [Protect Training Jobs by Using an Amazon Virtual Private Cloud](train-vpc.md)\.
+For more information, see [Protect Endpoints by Using an Amazon Virtual Private Cloud](https://docs.aws.amazon.com/sagemaker/latest/dg/host-vpc.html) and [Protect Training Jobs by Using an Amazon Virtual Private Cloud](https://docs.aws.amazon.com/sagemaker/latest/dg/train-vpc.html)\.

 ## Contents<a name="API_VpcConfig_Contents"></a>